damlobster/ada2018/README.md

 # Research questions
+- What is the evolution of the worldwide news coverage (number of articles and tone) of environmental related events?
-- What are the recent ecological scandals and how we can classify them?
+- What are the major recent events related to environment?
+- How much place is taking environmental related news in European countries and worldwide (in space and time) ?
-- What is the media coverage of ecological scandals worldwide? (number of articles, tone, space and time dimension)
+- What is the attention of regions of the world on the disasters occurring in a country?
+- What is the link between the actors of a particular event in the world?
 - What is the social impact of a particular scandal in the country where it has happened and in the world? (public reaction, protests, boycott, fall of tourism...)
 - What is the political impact of a particular scandal in the country where it has happened and in the world? (debate, resignation...)
-- What is the link between a particular scandal and other scandals in the world? (influence on the frequency of a type of ecological scandal)

 # Dataset